Germany 'shocks' allies by withholding Ukraine tanks

 But Germany, which made them, has to give permission for re-export.

-Russia's lethal bombing of an apartment block in Dnipro, Ukraine, on the eve of the Rammstein talks, had added to pressure for Berlin to budge despite Russia's threats against Western arms supplies.
+Russia's lethal bombing of an apartment block in Dnipro, Ukraine, on the eve of the Rammstein talks had added to pressure for Berlin to budge, despite Russia's dire threats against what it calls Western "escalation".

-Germany would be ready to deliver the Leopard 2s at short notice if it changed its mind in future, Pistorius noted.
+Germany would be ready to deliver the Leopard 2s at short notice if it changed its mind in future, Pistorius noted on Friday.

-But for the time-being Ukraine should get more Western air-defences instead, he said.
+But for the time-being, Ukraine should get more Western air-defences instead, he said.

 The German position went against the grain of Friday's talks.